 Confession: We were embarrassingly excited about testing this product and getting the chance to live out some childhood fantasies.
 While it is undoubtedly quite fun, we found the novelty to wear off after a bit.
-This, coupled with this product's higher price tag and relatively limited functionality make it a great novelty toy for the Star Wars aficionado, but you get a lot more bang for the buck with other VR systems.
+This, coupled with this product's price tag and relatively limited functionality make it a great novelty toy for the Star Wars aficionado, but you get a lot more bang for the buck with other VR systems.

 Lenovo Star Wars: Jedi Challenges Review